dackst/nayuta/notes.md

   * Nayuta and Cygna fight with swords, but don't exactly seem to use fencing swords like laxia in Ys VIII

 * Mythos -> Mitos
-  * rather than have a race named after a random English word, (oh so they're named Mythos because they're an ancient, mythical race? okay, that would be like Charlemagne declaring himself the king of the Medievals), use a random (not shared with English) Greek word instead. apparently means "warp thread", like the root for the word "mitosis".
+  * rather than have a race named after a random English word, (oh so they're named Mythos because they're an ancient, mythical race? okay, that would be like Charlemagne declaring himself the king of the Medievals), use a random (not shared with English) Greek word instead. apparently means "warp thread", like the root for the word "mitosis" and "mitochondria".
 It also still means "myths" in Spanish and Portuguese.
   Although by all likelihood what I'm doing to Greek (and Spanish) is what the the Japanese text did to English, at least the rest of the text isn't also Greek (or Spanish).
+  * based on the [soundtrack](https://music.apple.com/us/album/nayuta-no-kiseki-original-soundtrack/561940857), Falcom's "official" name appears to be "Mythus", but that [has the same problem](https://www.merriam-webster.com/dictionary/mythus) as "mythos".
-  * connection with mitosis could relate to their apparent ability to create, resurrect, and manipulate life.
+  * connection with mitosis/mitochondria could relate to their apparent ability to create, resurrect, and manipulate life.
-  * Possibly related that hajimari no kiseki [promo art](https://static.wikia.nocookie.net/kiseki/images/8/80/Key_Visual_(Hajimari).jpg) shows the grandmaster with similar white hair and holding some kind of yarn
+  * Possibly related that hajimari no kiseki [promo art](https://static.wikia.nocookie.net/kiseki/images/8/80/Key_Visual_(Hajimari).jpg) shows the grandmaster with similar white hair and holding some kind of glowing yarn
     * even if they do ultimately turn out to be unrelated to the grandmaster, both could still be a reference to similar immortal beings who exert control over the destiny of the world and its life with [thread-related powers](https://en.wikipedia.org/wiki/Moirai).
-  * maybe sprinkle in some fun veiled sewing metaphors: "cut short", "thread of history/fate", "weave/twist", "seams"
+  * maybe sprinkle in some additional veiled sewing metaphors: "cut short", "thread of history/fate", "weave/twist", "seams"
     * adding more metaphors or such in general is probably a good idea
-    * LMAO A FIBER OF INTENT
 * god/God -> a god/the gods (cough, iwonderwhothiscouldreferto, cough)
 * master -> lady/lord (for wardens addressing mitos)
   * their historical role and actions are remarkably similar to the Eldeen from Ys, and this is consistent with how Feena and Reah are addressed in Origin by their followers